chennakeshavadasa/Comparator-Design-with-SkyWater-130PDK/README.md

 ## Acknowledgemnt

-This project is mainly based on Stefan Schippers's Comparator design For more info check out the video https://youtu.be/bYbkz8FXnsQ?si=bT0JYIzKB20Gqr4L
+This project is mainly based on Stefan Schippers's Comparator design.
+For more info check out the video https://youtu.be/bYbkz8FXnsQ?si=bT0JYIzKB20Gqr4L